floblockchain/flo/doc/README.md

 ### OS X

-Drag Litecoin-Core to your applications folder, and then run Litecoin-Core.
+Drag FLO-Core to your applications folder, and then run FLO-Core.

 ### Need Help?

-* See the documentation at the [Litecoin Wiki](https://litecoin.info/) for help and more information.
+* See the documentation at the [FLO Wiki](https://litecoin.info/) for help and more information.
 * Ask for help on [#litecoin](http://webchat.freenode.net?channels=litecoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=litecoin).
-* Ask for help on the [LitecoinTalk](https://litecointalk.io/) forums.
+* Ask for help on the [FLOTalk](https://litecointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Litecoin on your native platform.
+The following are developer notes on how to build FLO on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)